jayadev133/simplewebserver/README.md

 </head>
 <body>
     <center><h1>JUPITER</h1></center>
-    <p>Jupiter is the biggest planet in our solar system.
+    <p>Jupiter is the biggest planet in our solar system.<br>
-         It's similar to a star, but it never got massive enough to start burning.
+         It's similar to a star, but it never got massive enough to start burning.<br>
-          It is covered in swirling cloud stripes.
+          It is covered in swirling cloud stripes.<br>
            It has big storms like the Great Red Spot, which has been going for hundreds of years.</p>

            <p> It has many moons, including the four large Galilean moons - Io, Europa,
-             Ganymede, and Callisto, which are visible with a telescope from Earth.
+             Ganymede, and Callisto, which are visible with a telescope from Earth.<br>
              Though Jupiter has rings, they are very faint and not easily seen. </p>

              <h1>DONE BY :  JAYADEV PALLINTI</h1>